Bajo Cinca/Baix Cinca: Geography

 The Bajo / Baix Cinca limits to the east with the Autonomous Community of Catalonia, to the north with the Region of Cinca Medio and La Litera, to the west with the Monegros and to the south with the Bajo Aragón.

 The region sits on the final stretch of the Cinca River, in the center of the Middle Ebro Depression, between the Zaragoza, Huesca and Lleida.
-The Cinca River, historical and cultural axis, is the axis that divides the Bajo / Baix Cinca asymmetrically and that brings together almost all the villages, except Candasnos.
+The Cinca River, historical and cultural axis, divides the comarca asymmetrically and brings together almost all the villages, except Candasnos.

-Its geography is characterized by the contrast of the fertile banks of the Ebro, Cinca and Segre and the dry land that extends outside the valleys.
+Its geography is characterized by the contrast of the fertile banks of the Ebro, Cinca and Segre and the arid land that extends outside the valleys.
 In recent years, irrigation has also been developed in rainfed areas, so that the landscape has been slightly modified to adapt it to agricultural needs.

 Its relief has been the result of thousands of years of work in the Cinca River that, with the evolution of the years, was excavating its channel forming large and uneven terraces on both banks of its channel, which historically have been converted into fertile orchards.

 The landscape is a true natural heritage that the people of Bajo / Baix Cinca are committed to conserve.
 The impressive contrast between the river banks full of greenery and the arid land of the Monegros offers an unparalleled variety of ecosystems.
 It can be found from fauna and flora with typical characteristics of the steppes and deserts to the enormous ornithological richness that abounds on the banks of the rivers.
 Of special natural importance is the one known as Aiguabarreig ("water mixture" in Catalan) that is formed in the final stretch of the confluence of the Cinca, Segre and Ebro rivers in Mequinenza.

 Climatography

-The weather is characterized by being continental and with a lack of rain, a fact that determines the vegetation of the Bajo / Baix Cinca.
-The warmest months are July and August, where the temperature can reach 35 °C or sometimes up to 40 °C. On the other hand, in the cold months of December and January the temperatures range between 0 °C and -5 °C. The region receives the cold and dry wind of the deer that descends along the Ebro valley.
+The weather is continental with little rainfall, a fact that determines the vegetation of the area.
+The warmest months are July and August, when the temperature can reach 35 °C or sometimes up to 40 °C. On the other hand, in the cold months of December and January the temperatures range between 0 °C and −5 °C. The region receives the cold and dry wind called cierzo that descends along the Ebro valley.

-The average rainfall level ranges between 300 and 400 mm distributed very irregularly throughout the annual period.
-Prolonged periods of drought are common during the year.
+The average rainfall level ranges between 300 and 400 mm, distributed very irregularly throughout the year.
+Prolonged periods of drought are common.